What to expect in pelvic floor physical therapy

 We'll also get into different types of assessments and evaluations.
 I'll start with a general health screening, strength testing, range of motion testing, and some movement screening.
 Don't worry, it's nothing to be afraid of or intimidated by.
 You will lead the way and you're always in the driver's seat.
 If you aren't able to perform a movement or you feel pain with a movement, it will simply be data for us to use during your treatment.
 This is all a part of the problem solving that is your pelvic health therapy!

 It's important to me that you know that the entirety of the internal examination is personalized and I am very communicative throughout.
 This is not a "dissociate/disconnect" experience.
 I'll communicate clearly about what I'm doing and why and continuously ask for your consent to continue.
+I also am very familiar working with people who have pelvic pain so I work to minimize pain wherever I can.

 I want to ensure your comfort and consent at every step.

 It's not uncommon for some patients to feel initial apprehension but most find that the examination is less uncomfortable than anticipated.
-As a super helpful bonus, the internal exam provides essential information for developing an effective treatment plan for your pelvic treatment.
+As a helpful bonus, the internal exam provides essential information for developing an effective treatment plan for your pelvic treatment.

-After the examination is concluded, I'll present all of the data to you, help connect dots for you, and outline a treatment plan that is specific to you and your symptoms, presentation during the exam, and goals.
+and outline a treatment plan that is specific to you, your symptoms, presentation during the exam, and goals.

 Common treatment techniques and approaches for follow-up sessions